-For an additional fee of only £140 you can have your first skydive captured on DVD and digital photographs by one of Air Affair’s professional skydiving photographers.
+For an additional fee of only £150 you can have video footage and digital photos of your Skydive captured on USB. by one of Air Affair’s professional skydiving photographers.
 You will be asked if you require this service on the day of your training.
 There is a discounted price to have subsequent jumps filmed.

 Visit AirAffair's website to make a booking.

 Weather does not affect the training day.
 Ideally we would expect you to return within 1 month to make your first jump.
 However after 3 months you will need to attend another days training at additional cost and after 6 months your jump will be forfeited.